19 electronics manufacturing process challenges and solution

-With careful vigilance, it’s easy for electronic items to become outdated or acquire defects.
+Without careful vigilance, it’s easy for electronic components to become outdated or acquire defects.
 This article looks into all the challenges those working in the electronics manufacturing industry face and how they can fix them.

 According to comedian and actor Jim Carrey, the zombie apocalypse came in the form of us all being glued to our phones.

-Regardless of if you find this observation a tad bit dramatic or not, he’s not wrong about the popularity of smartphones and other smart devices.
-According to a study in 2019 by leftronic, 2.71 billion people own a smartphone.
+Regardless of whether you find this observation a bit dramatic, he’s not wrong about the popularity of cell phones.
+In 2021 Pew Research Center looked into cell phone ownership in the US and found that 97% of Americans own a cell phone¹.
 This highlights just how influential the electronics industry is in our lives.
+And this trend doesn’t seem to be slowing down, especially in the United States.

 That’s why we’ve decided to look into the electronics manufacturing process, the challenges, and the ultimate solution to managing these products.